randriu/synthesis/README.md

 - ``--fsc-synthesis``: enables incremental synthesis of FSCs for a POMDP using iterative exploration of k-FSCs
 - ``--posterior-aware``: enables the synthesis of posterior aware FSCs

-SAYNT [6] and Storm associated options:
+SAYNT [6] and Storm associated options (pomdp-api branch of Storm and Stormpy are needed):
 - ``--storm-pomdp``: enables the use of Storm features, this flag is necessary for the other options in this section to work
 - ``--iterative-storm INTEGER INTEGER INTEGER``: runs the SAYNT algorithm, the parameters represent overall timeout, paynt timeout, storm timeout respectivelly.
 The recommended parameters for 15 minute runtime are 900 60 10
 - ``--get-storm-result INTEGER``: runs PAYNT for specified amount of seconds and then runs Storm using the computed FSC at cut-offs